Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 pilling, snagging, and dimensional change.

-If helpful, Qiandao can prepare a knit polo swatch set covering rib, waffle, and cable directions, along with recommended yarn-blend routes based on your target price band, season, and MOQ.
+Qiandao can prepare a knit polo swatch set covering rib, waffle, cable, and selected yarn-blend directions, then recommend the lowest-risk development route based on your target price band, season, MOQ, and retail positioning.

-Share your target retail range, your preferred season, and whether you need short sleeve or long sleeve knit polo development — and the lowest-risk knit structure can be mapped from there.
+Share your target retail range, preferred season, and whether you need short sleeve or long sleeve knit polo development — and the right structure can be mapped before sampling starts.

 FAQ